 What Is Prime Wardrobe?
 Everything You Need to Know

-Making online clothes shopping easier than ever, Amazon Prime Wardrobe allows Prime members to order a variety of sartorial staples online—for free.
+Amazon has changed the online shopping game, and this is especially true when it comes to Amazon Wardrobe.
+Making online clothes shopping easier than ever, Amazon Prime Wardrobe allows Prime members to order a variety of sartorial staples online-for free.

 Once ordered, shoppers can try on dresses, clogs, T-shirts, joggers, and more in the comfort of their own home, only paying for what they keep.
 With Amazon Prime Wardrobe, you can order women’s, men’s, kids and baby clothing, plus shoes and accessories.